-May 18, 1808, Elijah Craig passed away in Georgetown, KY.
+May 18, 1808, Elijah Craig passed away in Georgetown.
 This former Baptist preacher was jailed in Virginia for preaching without a licenses in 1768.
-Seeking religious freedom and economic opportunity, Craig migrated to KY County in 1782 and bought 1,000 acres in what is now Georgetown, KY.
-Here he became one of KY’s first educators and capitalist entrepreneurs forming the first classical school in KY in 1787, KY’s first fulling mill (for cloth manufacturing), its first paper mill, its first ropewalk (for manufacturing rope from hemp), and the first lumber and gristmill.
+Seeking religious freedom and economic opportunity, Craig migrated to Kentucky County in 1782 and bought 1,000 acres in what is now Georgetown.
+Here he became one of Kentucky’s first educators and capitalist entrepreneurs forming the first classical school in KY in 1787, Kentucky’s first fulling mill (for cloth manufacturing), its first paper mill, its first ropewalk (for manufacturing rope from hemp), and the first lumber and gristmill.
 In 1789 Craig founded a distillery for which he is best known.
 Craig continued to prosper, eventually owning more than 4,000 acres and the slaves to manage it.
 Elijah Craig donated the land for the founding of Georgetown College, the first Baptist College founded west of the Allegheny Mountains.

-June 3, 1808, Jefferson Finis Davis was born in Christian County, now Todd County, KY.
-From 1821-24 he returned to KY from Mississippi, where he studied at Transylvania University in Lexington.
+June 3, 1808, Jefferson Finis Davis was born in Christian County, now Todd County.
+From 1821-24 he returned to Kentucky from Mississippi, where he studied at Transylvania University in Lexington.
 In 1835 his first marriage took place in Louisville, however his wife died 3 months later in Louisiana.
-Davis was a U.S. Representative and Senator from Mississippi, the 23rd U.S. Secretary of War, and the President of the Confederate States of America from February 18, 1861 to May 10, 1865 upon his capture by the Union Army.
+Davis was a U.S. Representative and Senator from Mississippi and the 23rd U.S. Secretary of War.
+He was also President of the Confederate States of America from February 18, 1861 to May 10, 1865 upon his capture by the Union Army.

 February 12, 1809, Abraham Lincoln was born near Hodgenville on the south fork of the Nolin River, Larue County.
 He was the second child of Thomas and Nancy Lincoln.
 At the age of 21, he left home and canoed to New Salem, Illinois, where he signed on to a local riverboat firm.
-At 37 he was granted U.S. Patent No. 6469 which details the invention of an inflatable bellows system meant to improve the navigation of boats in shallow waters and at 52 he became our 16th President.
+At 37 he was granted U.S. Patent No. 6469 which details the invention of an inflatable bellows system meant to improve the navigation of boats in shallow waters.
+At 52 he became our 16th President.